 The Break Point – Remediation Cycle

 The left side of the Break Point diagram shows the various data points that carry different levels of risk depending on the firm’s risk-appetite statement.
-These data points are not equally important when conducting a remediation program; each firm must determine which of the data points are most important.
+These data points are not equally important when conducting a remediation programme; each firm must determine which of the data points are most important.
 The data on the left of the diagram, including the name, ultimate beneficial owners of corporate client accounts, sources of wealth, etc., are essential pieces of KYC information that firms need to ensure they possess and which must be closely monitored for any abnormal activity or change in status.
-These data points could be referred to as the key risk records, because they help the institution understand key facts about the customer, which risks they are presenting to the organization and where they sit against the firm’s risk appetite.
+These data points could be referred to as the key risk records, because they help the institution understand key facts about the customer, which risks they are presenting to the organisation and where they sit against the firm’s risk appetite.

 The data points on the right of the diagram, required for all customer accounts, are considered generally less important from a risk perspective.
 The organization must decide at the planning stage whether these data points help provide a greater view of the client’s risk profile.
 Frequently, organizations spend a lot of time and resources collecting this information to complete customer files even though the value the information brings from a risk perspective may be minimal.

 To ensure value from a KYC remediation exercise – and to help speed up the process – firms need to ensure that they set remediation standards for their files.
-As previously mentioned, firms should prioritize those data points that are the most relevant from a risk perspective and ensure that all the files being remediated are elevated to the same standard.
+As previously mentioned, firms should prioritise those data points that are the most relevant from a risk perspective and ensure that all the files being remediated are elevated to the same standard.
 Setting a lower consistent standard enables the firm to get all the files under remediation to a common level that identifies the critical data points, revealing a good baseline understanding of the risk to which it might be exposed.

 When this exercise is performed in conjunction with a transaction-activity review, and conducted as part of the remediation process, firms can build a strong view of their customer base and identify whether they are conducting activity in-line with expectations.
-This two- step periodic process first elevates the files to a known level on a common playing field and then allows the firm to prioritize client files under the remediation program.
+This two- step periodic process first elevates the files to a known level on a common playing field and then allows the firm to prioritise client files under the remediation programme.

 The diagram below sets out one possible approach for implementing this two-step process.